 From My Garden to Your Doorstep

-I’m a creative florist who grows her own flowers.
+I’m a creative florist who grows her own flowers and sources from local flower growers.
 I’m a mother of four, an entrepreneur and aspiring philanthropist who believes in the power of beauty to bring joy, hope, dignity, and connection.
 My city lot overflows with seasonal beauty so that others can extend this gift to loved ones.
-I grow flowers in my garden so I can use delicate, fragrant, and diverse ingredients in my arrangements and keep the process of growing, designing, and delivering local — and my products as earth-friendly, long-lasting, and high-quality as possible.
+I grow flowers in my garden so I can use delicate, fragrant, and diverse ingredients in my arrangements and keep the process of growing, designing, and delivering local — and my products are earth-friendly, unique, and long-lasting.

 The daily and seasonal practice of making my garden grow and thrive challenges me and speaks to me in metaphors, offering wisdom in every task.
 My hands working the dirt keep me grounded in the present, where I’m able to notice and appreciate what is beautiful in the garden right now.
 Instead of longing for dahlias in February, my creativity is inspired by the flow of each season because I only use the blooms available to me at that moment.

 Sharing the joy and beauty of fragrant, vibrant, seasonal flowers is my absolute pleasure.

 There’s a reason we give flowers to those we care about; they communicate love like no other tangible gift.
 Their fleeting beauty serves to bring joy.
 My flowers were carefully sown, tended, harvested, and arranged all to realize one of my life’s greatest pleasures: leaving a bouquet on a doorstep, and looking back when I hear that gasp of surprise to see gratitude on your loved one’s face.

 Subscribe below to my monthly newsletter for access to new product updates and special offers.